 If you are looking for something to do this Halloween, you might want to head over to Rancho Mirage.
 A scary haunted house at The River is calling all ghouls and fools who dare to step inside the killing floor of Parkwil Manor located next to Babe’s Bar-B-Que & Brewhouse.
 This year’s exhibit is not like the ones in previous years.
 The Parkwil Manor has two themes: The Killing Floor and CarnEvil.

 Parkwil Manor started in 2007 when a couple of people decided to bring their movie magic skills and apply them to a commercial venture in the desert where they live.
-The exhibit is run by volunteers and and has grown as a non-profit organization.
-In 2012, they were able to donate over $5000.00 dollars to after school programs in the valley.
+The exhibit is run by volunteers and has grown as a nonprofit organization.
+In 2012, they were able to donate over $5000.00 to after-school programs in the valley.

 Parkwil moves around every year.
 It started in Rancho Mirage but will be in other cities including Indio, Bermuda Dunes, Coachella in upcoming years.
 It will even take a year hiatus to host a private party at a gentleman’s backyard.

 Wallace said they will get more intense every year.
 She loves hearing the screams.
 Tickets cost $13.
-Parkwil Manor will run it’s final week starting on Oct.
+Parkwil Manor will run its final week starting Oct.
 25-31, openings its doors at 7 p.m.
 For more information call 760-898-3371 or visit them online at https://www.parkwilmanor.com